iamcco/markdown-preview.nvim/README.md

 " ${name} will be replace with the file name let g:mkdp_page_title = '「${name}」'

+" use a custom location for images let g:mkdp_images_path = /home/user/.markdown_images

 " recognized filetypes
 " these filetypes will have MarkdownPreview... commands let g:mkdp_filetypes = ['markdown']